brainrake/consistent/README.md

 No we won't.
 We'll fulfill it.
 We're the only creature capable of abstract reasoning.
 We should put our biased shortcut-based animagical thinking behind us and build a just, logical, free society.
 We will have more time to enjoy life and art, with less to worry about.

 To err is animal.
 To reason is human.
-To compute fast is computer.
+To compute fast is machine.
 To adverb is verb.

-# On the meaning of shit
+## On the meaning of shit

 What does it mean to exist?
 Do you have free will?
 What do you know and why?

 Milennia of philosophy and we're still arguing about this shit.
-There must be a better way.
-Maybe not so definitive and all-encompassing, but at least meaningful (logical).
+Let's try to make sense of it though.
+Maybe not so all-encompassing, but at least logical.

 ### The Human Decision Problem

 Turns out there is a better way, a behavioral approach that captures the complexity of human thought.
 Let us not look at the words themselves, but how people use them in sentences.
-Let's ask Yes/No questions and see how people might answer them.
+Let's ask yes/no questions and see how people might answer them.

 To find meaning, truth, or knowledge, it is often fruitless to ask oneself.
 Is it true?
 Why do I want that?
 How should I know?
 We have to consider the externally observable facts instead.
 We ask someone else.
 Or they ask us.
 It is in communication that these concepts are elucidated, because it is in communication that we _use_ them.

 In a sense, we're never really asking "Is it true?" or "What is the meaning of this RNA?".
 We're asking, "What would you say if someone asked you if it is true?" or "What protein would a rhibosome build if I gave it this messenger RNA?".
-Words don't have meaning by themselves, only in combination with other words, in the act of communication (computation).
+Words don't have meaning by themselves, only in sentences, in the act of communication (computation).

-There is no way I can find out wether you (really, freely) want something, what you know, or what you believe is true, other than just asking.
+There is no way I can find out wether you (really, freely) want something, what you know, or what you believe is true, other than just asking (if there is, please enlighten me).
 If what you say makes sense (together with what I already know), I have to assume that it is so.
 Innocent until proven guilty.
-If it weren't, and I couldn't, there would hardly be any point to communication, we might as well make random noises.
+If it weren't, and I couldn't, there would hardly be any point to communicating, we might as well make random noises.

 #### Honest people make sense